igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

-Depending on the context, netmask and prefix length notations can specify either a "group of addresses" or "an individual address and a group of addresses it belongs to".
+Depending on the context, netmask and prefix length notations can specify either a "group of addresses" or "an individual address and a group of addresses to which it belongs".
 If the network address contains one or more set bits not selected by the network mask or prefix length, then network address specifies an individual address in addition to the subnet.
 For example: 198.51.100.4/24 means "address 198.51.100.4 within a group of addresses 198.51.100.0 - 198.51.100.255".